AvlWx2014/bowser/README.md

     └── content.txt
 ```

-then the resulting key for `test2/subtree/content.yml` will be `test2/subtree/content.yml`
+the resulting key for `/tmp/transient-fortitude/test2/subtree/content.yml` would be `test2/subtree/content.yml`
-assuming no `key` is specified in your backend bucket configuration.
+assuming no additional `prefix` is specified in your backend bucket configuration.
 If your bucket definition
-provides `prefix = "some/root/prefix` then the resulting prefix for `test2/subtree/content.yml` will be
+provides `prefix = "some/root/prefix"` then the resulting prefix for `/tmp/transient-fortitude/test2/subtree/content.yml`
-`some/root/prefix/test2/subtree/content.yml`.
+would be `some/root/prefix/test2/subtree/content.yml`.

-* The AWS S3 backend skips uploading any Bowser sentinel files like `.bowser.ready` or
-  `.bowser.complete`.
-* The AWS S3 backend skips any files with the suffix `.metadata`.
-It is assumed that `.metadata`
-  files are JSON-encoded files with a flat structure of `key: value` pairs of strings.
-These are
-  then translated in to object tags in S3 and as such are subject to the same limitations.